gather-data/gather-public/content/docs/terms-of-service.md

 **Corporate Information**

-Gather, Inc. has its head office at 303 Spring St, New York NY, 10013, USA and is a corporation incorporated under the laws of the State of Delaware.
+Gather, Inc. has its head office at 1111 Kearny St, San Francisco, CA, 94133, USA and is a corporation incorporated under the laws of the State of Delaware.